reflectoring/reflectoring.github.io/_posts/2019-06-28-spring-boot-gradle-multi-module.md

   cases implemented in the `application` module.
 * The `adapters/persistence` module implements the persistence layer of our application.

-In the rest of this article, we'll look at how to create multiple Gradle modules for each of those modules.
-Since we're using Spring, it makes sense to cut Spring modules along the same boundaries, but that's a story for a [different article](/spring-boot-modules/).
+In the rest of this article, we'll look at how to create a separate Gradle module for each of those application modules.
+Since we're using Spring, it makes sense to cut our Spring application context into multiple Spring modules along the same boundaries, but that's a story for a [different article](/spring-boot-modules/).

 ## Parent Build File